 To minimise the risk of theft you should hide valuable items away and out of sight where possible.
 Ideally, you should take these items with you, but when this is not possible at least move them out of immediate view.

 Have a neighbour or friend check in on your property regularly while you’re away, to look for leaks and signs of break-ins.
 Also ask them to pick up your post for you: a pile of mail in your letterbox is a sign to burglars that the property is vacant.

 Installing alarms and CCTV cameras will also keep your property more secure from burglary attempts.

-Another common danger for unoccupied holiday homes is escape of water.
-If you don’t speak insurance, escape of water means a water leak!
-This is normally caused by a burst pipe or malfunction with a central heating system.
+Another common danger for unoccupied holiday homes is a water leak.
+This is normally caused by a burst pipe, leaking toilet or malfunction with a central heating system.

-It’s likely that you’ll spend less time in your holiday home over the winter months however, this is also the time when burst pipes are most likely to happen.
+It’s likely that you’ll spend less time in your holiday home over the winter months, and this is the time when burst pipes are most likely to happen, especially as a result of freezing temperatures.
 There are a few things you can do to stop this happening though.

 Again, these can freeze over in cold conditions.
 Most DIY shops sell materials for you to do this yourself.

 If you have your heating on a timer while you’re away, this could help heat the property sufficiently to stop pipes freezing.
 Consider leaving it on at a minimum of 13°C.

 Know where your stopcock is